rauc/rauc/docs/advanced.rst

 and writing the whole 512 bytes MBR atomically.

 The required slot type is ``boot-mbr-switch``.
-The device to be specified is expected to be the root device.
+The device to be specified is expected to be the underlying block device.
 The boot partitions are derived by the definition of the values ``region-start`` and ``region-size``.
-Both values have to be set in integer decimal bytes and can be postfixed with K/M/G/T.
+Both values have to be set in integer decimal bytes and can be post-fixed with K/M/G/T.

-A ``system.conf`` could look like this:
+A ``system.conf`` section could look like this:

 .. code-block:: cfg